Africa ahead.

 The springs of endogenous development require a long time to produce their effects.
 They are the most likely to create a lasting and definitive impact.
 The Chief Executive invited the participants to contribute "to the strengthening of the Brazzaville Foundation method, based on the primacy of African competence" by indicating that its President, Jean-Yves Ollivier, ardently wishes to invite African youth to a series of "solutions forum" within the framework of the initiatives coordinated by the Foundation on climate issues and those related to public health.

-The participants parted with a certainty: it is already necessary to prepare the COP28 which will be held in Dubai.
+The participants parted with one certainty: we must now prepare for COP28 in Dubai.

 Caption: The Institut de la Francophonie pour le développement durable (IFDD) was a major facilitator to make the voice of African youth heard during COP27, © Brazzaville Foundation.